Live Nomadic – PRIVATE TOUR ONLY

 Day 1 - Ulaanbaatar

-Continuing on, visit 13th Century National Park.
-Explore this fascinating ‘outdoor museum’ which has several traditional style Gers including those of Craftsmen, Shamans and Education gers that offer an insight into the Mongolian past.
+Continuing to 13th Century National Park, a fascinating ‘outdoor museum’ which has several traditional style Gers including those of Craftsmen, Shamans and Education gers that offer an insight into the Mongolian past.
 Visit a herder’s family and enjoy spending time riding horses, camels and playing traditional games such as ankle bone shooting with the nomadic families.
 (L,D)

 Day 2 - Terelj National Park